-Center to determine if he/she wishes to file a formal grievance.
-Students wishing to file a grievance should complete the grievance form located at www.deanofstudents.ttu.edu.
-However, even if a formal grievance is not filed, the Dean may notify key personnel at his or her discretion about the allegation, and other action may be taken by TTU as deemed appropriate.
-Other actions include, but are not limited to, conferring with supervisors or other administrators concerning inappropriate behavior occurring within their area of responsibility and informing alleged offenders of TTU's policy and educating departments and supervisors as needed on this and other policies. - e.
-If the grievance involves the Dean of Students, the grievance should be presented to the Equal Employment Opportunity Office. - g.f.
-Student complaints of discrimination or harassment by an employee will be investigated jointly by the Office of the Dean of Students and the Office of Equal Employment Opportunity. - h.
-Upon receipt of a signed grievance, an investigation will be conducted by the Dean of Students or designee.
-The Vice Provost for Student Affairs & Undergraduate Education and the appropriate academic dean will be notified of the grievance. - i.g.
+- f.
+Student complaints of discrimination or harassment by an employee will be investigated jointly by the Office of the Dean of Students and the Office of Equal Employment Opportunity. - g.
 The investigation may consist of the review of the grievance and any supporting documentation, examination of other relevant documentation, and interviews with relevant individuals.
 The extent of the investigation and its procedures will be determined by and at the discretion of the Dean of Students or the Office of Equal Employment Opportunity.
-The Equal Employment Opportunity Office or oOther administrators may be consulted to assist with the investigation. - h.
-After the investigation is complete, the Office of the Dean of Students or the Office of Equal Employment Opportunity or designee will provide a written determination to the student who has filed the grievance, the accused parties, and the appropriate academic dean, and the Vice Provost for Student Affairs & Undergraduate Education.administrators. - j.i.
-The finding of the Office of the Dean of Students or the Office of Equal Employment Opportunity is final and not appealable. - j.
-In the event a finding of a violation of this policy is made, appropriate disciplinary action will be taken as determined by the appropriate administrator.
-Disciplinary action for faculty and staff would be referred to the next senior level administrator and coordinated with the Equal Employment Opportunity Office. - k.
+Other administrators may be consulted to assist with the investigation. - h.
+After the investigation is complete, the Office of the Dean of Students or the Office of Equal Employment Opportunity or designee will provide a written determination to the student who has filed the grievance, the accused parties, and the appropriate administrators. - i.
+The finding of the Office of the Dean of Students or the Office of Equal Employment Opportunity is final and not appealable. - j. n the event a finding of a violation of this policy is made, appropriate disciplinary action will be taken as determined by the appropriate administrator. - k.
 If either party disagrees with the imposed disciplinary action, or lack thereof, he or she may appeal within 10 business days through procedures established in OP 32.05 for faculty and OP 70.10 for staff. - 1.
-Any disciplinary action taken in connection with a grievance filed pursuant to this policy shall be reported in writing to the Office of the Dean of Students and the

-- Office of Equal Employment Opportunity at the time the disciplinary action is implemented.
+Any disciplinary action taken in connection with a grievance filed pursuant to this policy shall be reported in writing to the Office of the Dean of Students and the Office of Equal Employment Opportunity at the time the disciplinary action is implemented.
 Confirmation of the disciplinary action can be provided via a copy of a counseling or other written disciplinary action, resignation, termination document, etc. - m.
 At the conclusion of the investigation, the student shall be advised that if the discrimination or unlawful activity persists the student should contact the Office of Equal Employment Opportunity.
-Likewise, in the event the student believes unlawful retaliation for filing a grievance has taken place, the student should contact the Dean of Students or the Office of Equal Employment Opportunity, and/or file a grievance for retaliation. - k.n.
+Likewise, in the event the student believes unlawful retaliation for filing a grievance has taken place, the student should contact the Dean of Students or the Office of Equal Employment Opportunity, and/or file a grievance for retaliation. - n.
 In the event of a finding of a violation of this policy, the Office of Equal Employment Opportunity will follow up with the grievant within 60 days to ensure that the complained of behavior has ceased.